ZhuoLoon/quantitative-research-ideas/Filtering/README.md

 to minimise execution risk (transaction costs, adverse selection, inventory risk etc.)

-As explained by Larry Harris, liquidity has multiple
+According to Larry Harris, liquidity has multiple
 dimensions:
 1. Immediacy - How quickly trades can be executed
 2. Width - Transaction cost of making a trade